nilbarde/python-codes/bash_scripting/README.md

 - **11.2 Online Platforms**
   - Websites, forums, and communities for Bash scripting

-## 12. Conclusion

-- **12.1 Recap of Key Concepts**
-- **12.2 Next Steps**
-  - Applying knowledge to real projects
-  - Contributing to open-source scripts

 ---

 ## How to Use This Guide

-Start with the [Introduction to Bash](#1-introduction-to-bash) section and work your way through each topic sequentially.
+Start with the [Introduction to Bash](https://github.com/nilbarde/python-codes/blob/master/bash_scripting/01.introduction.md) section and work your way through each topic sequentially.
 Each section provides a mix of theory, practical examples, and exercises to reinforce your learning.

 Feel free to jump to specific sections based on your current knowledge level or interests.
-The [Resources and Further Learning](#11-resources-and-further-learning) section offers additional materials to deepen your understanding.
+The [Resources and Further Learning](https://github.com/nilbarde/python-codes/blob/master/bash_scripting/11.resources.md) section offers additional materials to deepen your understanding.

 Happy scripting!